Dental Hygienists: Career, Skills, Options, Outlook, Jobs, Challenges

 To become a dental hygienist, individuals must complete the following steps:

-• Earn a high school diploma or equivalent: In order to enroll in a dental hygiene program, individuals must have a high school diploma or equivalent.
-High school students interested in pursuing a career in dental hygiene should focus on taking courses in math, science, and health, as these subjects will be important for success in dental hygiene school.
+• Earn a high school diploma or equivalent: Individuals must have a high school diploma or equivalent to enroll in a dental hygiene program.
+High school students interested in pursuing a career in dental hygiene should focus on taking math, science, and health courses, as these subjects will be necessary for success in dental hygiene school.

-• Enroll in an accredited dental hygiene program: There are many accredited dental hygiene programs available, and it is important to choose a program that is accredited by the Commission on Dental Accreditation (CODA).
-Dental hygiene programs typically take 2-3 years to complete and result in an associate's degree or a bachelor's degree.
+• Enroll in an accredited dental hygiene program: Many accredited dental hygiene programs are available, and choosing one accredited by the Commission on Dental Accreditation (CODA) is essential.
+Dental hygiene programs typically take 2-3 years to complete and result in an associate's or bachelor's degree.

 • Complete clinical experience: Dental hygiene programs include clinical experience, where students work with patients under the supervision of a licensed dental hygienist or dentist.
 This allows students to gain hands-on experience and develop the skills they need to succeed in the field.

-• Pass a licensure exam: After completing a dental hygiene program, individuals must pass a licensure exam in order to practice as a dental hygienist.
-Licensure requirements vary by state, but typically involve passing a written and practical exam.
+• Pass a licensure exam: After completing a dental hygiene program, individuals must pass a licensure exam to practice as dental hygienists.
+Licensure requirements vary by state but typically involve passing a written and practical exam.

-• Maintain licensure: Dental hygienists must maintain their licensure in order to continue practicing.
+• Maintain licensure: Dental hygienists must maintain their licensure to continue practicing.
 This typically involves completing continuing education courses to stay up-to-date on new developments in the field.

 Dental Hygienists Carrer